louissiu198/linkvertise-botter/README.md

 # Linkvertise Botter
-### Patched, code only for refering
+### Patched, code only for reference
-Don't dm me to fix, new version is private
+Don't dm me to fix it, the new version is private
-Will be up on cyberbotting v2
+- Will be up on cyberbotting v2